cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.0.7 (2018-12-27) =
+* We have added WooCommerce Multilingual support, especially the currency switcher.
+WooCommerce Multilangual is an addition onto the popular WPML-plugin
+* We have improved our WPML support (version 4.1 and higher)

+= 4.0.6 (2018-12-24) =
+* Added a Google Shopping tutorial to the plugin

+= 4.0.5 (2018-12-22) =
+* Switched On/Off title's of toggle's
+* Cleaned-up HTML of the Google Analytics configuration page so no variable mismatch will show after submitting this page.

 = 4.0.4 (2018-12-20) =
 * Cleaned-up HTML of the rules and filter pages and made some changes to the jQuery checks for that functionality.
 Hoping it will take away the variable mismatch detection.